mattneary/Tarpits-Abstraction/chapters/SFuncs.md

 (> &(lambda (x y) (not (leq x y))))
 ```

-An important conveniency to note in the forms of Figure~\ref{ltGtDefs}, is their nature given their
+An important conveniency to note in the forms of Figure~\ref{fig:ltGtDefs}, is
-Lambda Calculus definitions.
-That is, since they compile down to a curried form of
+their nature given their Lambda Calculus definitions.
+That is, since they
-a function, in other words, a function returning a function, they are very nice to
+compile down to a curried form of a function, in other words, a function
-work with.
-Let's look at an example form and apply appropriate reductions to get a
+returning a function, they are very nice to work with.
+Let's look at an example
-better view of this function's nature.
+form and apply appropriate reductions to get a better view of this function's
+nature.

 ```fig:gtNature
 (> 2)